Falseclock/dbd-php/README.md

 >Database user password.
 If provided, then should be omitted in dsn.

 ***options***
 >array of options.
-The currently recognized parameters are:
+The currently recognized options are:
 >
 >| Parameter          | default value | definition                                                                                                                   |
 >|--------------------|:-------------:|------------------------------------------------------------------------------------------------------------------------------|